tolentinoo/CSC120-A7/reflection.md

 Use this file to record your reflection on this assignment.
+- I used the non-penalty extension on A6 but forgot to put in the extension.txt file explaining that I'm using the extension you gave us.
+Worked with Gracia B and Laisha
 - Which methods did you decide to `overload`, and why?
     Cafe Class:
     I overloaded the restock methods.
 By overloading the restock method I'm able to only retock certain products in the cafe.
 In the first restock method I overloaded I chose to only restock nCoffeeOunces,nSugarPackets and nCreams.
 In the second restock method I overloaded I chose to only restock the nCofeeOunces and nSugarPackets.